 ACA Code of Ethics

-I. Doctors of chiropractic should adhere to a commitment to the highest standards of excellence and should attend to their patients in accordance with established best practices.
+I. Doctors of chiropractic should commit to the highest standards of excellence and should attend to their patients in accordance with established best practices.

 III.
-Doctor-patient relationships should be built on mutual respect, trust and cooperation.
-In keeping with these principles, doctors of chiropractic shall demonstrate absolute honesty with regard to the patient’s condition when communicating with the patient and/or representatives of the patient.
-Doctors of chiropractic shall not mislead patients into false or unjustified expectations of favorable results of treatment.
-In communications with a patient and/or representatives of a patient, doctors of chiropractic should never misrepresent their education, credentials, professional qualification or scope of clinical ability.
+Doctor-patient relationships should be built on the principles of mutual respect, trust, and cooperation.
+The doctor-patient relationship requires the doctor of chiropractic to exercise utmost care to do nothing to exploit the trust and dependency of the patient.
+Doctors of chiropractic should utilize clear and understandable language regarding the patient’s condition when communicating with the patient and/or representatives of the patient.
+Doctors of chiropractic should not mislead patients into false or unjustified expectations of the results of treatment.
+Doctors of chiropractic should never misrepresent their education, credentials, professional qualification, or scope of clinical ability.

 IV.
 Doctors of chiropractic should preserve and protect the patient’s confidential information, except as the patient directs or consents, or the law requires otherwise.

-V. Doctors of chiropractic should employ their best good faith efforts to provide information and facilitate understanding to enable the patient to make an informed choice in regard to proposed chiropractic treatment.
-The patient should make his or her own determination on such treatment.
+V. Doctors of chiropractic should employ the principles of shared decision-making and their best good faith efforts to provide accurate information and facilitate understanding to enable the patient to make an informed choice regarding proposed treatment options, including but not limited to services delivered by doctors of chiropractic.

 VI.
-The doctor-patient relationship requires the doctor of chiropractic to exercise utmost care that he or she will do nothing to exploit the trust and dependency of the patient.
 Sexual misconduct is a form of behavior that adversely affects the public welfare and harms patients individually and collectively.
 Sexual misconduct exploits the doctor-patient relationship and is a violation of the public trust.

 VII.
-Doctors of chiropractic should willingly consult and seek the talents of other health care professionals when such consultation would benefit their patients or when their patients express a desire for such consultation.
+Doctors of chiropractic should, when available, willingly consult with and/or recommend other health care professionals when this would benefit their patients or when their patients express a desire for such consultation or recommendation.

-X. Doctors of chiropractic should conduct themselves as members of a learned profession and as members of the greater healthcare community dedicated to the¬ promotion of health, the prevention of illness and the alleviation of suffering.
-As such, doctors of chiropractic should collaborate and cooperate with other health care professionals to protect and enhance the health of the public with the goals of reducing morbidity, increasing functional capacity, increasing the longevity of the U.S. population and reducing health care costs.
+X. Doctors of chiropractic should conduct themselves as members of a learned profession and as members of the greater healthcare community dedicated to the promotion of public health, the prevention of illness and the alleviation of suffering.
+As such, doctors of chiropractic should collaborate and cooperate with other healthcare professionals to protect and enhance public health with the goals of reducing morbidity, increasing functional capacity, increasing the longevity of the U.S. population, and reducing healthcare costs.

 XI.
-Doctors of chiropractic should exercise utmost care that advertising is truthful and accurate in representing the doctor’s professional qualifications and degree of competence.
-Advertising should not exploit the vulnerability of patients, should not be misleading and should conform to all governmental jurisdictional rules and regulations in connection with professional advertising.
+Doctors of chiropractic should adhere to ACA’s published Advisory Guidance on Advertising and exercise utmost discretion that advertising is truthful and accurate in representing the doctor’s professional qualifications and degree of competence.
+Advertising, including participation with social media, should not exploit the vulnerability of patients, should not be misleading, deceptive, or fraudulent and should conform to all governmental jurisdictional rules and regulations in connection with professional advertising.

-XIV.
+XV.
 Doctors of chiropractic should recognize their obligation to help others acquire knowledge and skill in the practice of the profession.
-They should maintain the highest standards of scholarship, education and training in the accurate and full dissemination of information and ideas.
+They should maintain the highest standards of scholarship, education, and training in the accurate and full dissemination of information and ideas.

-Ratified by the ACA House of Delegates: September 2007
+Ratified by the ACA House of Delegates in 2023.